quisquous/cactbot/docs/LogGuide.md

 This message is the "gains effect" message for players and mobs gaining effects whether they are good or bad.

+Structure:
+`1A:[ObjectId]:[Target Name] gains the effect of [Status] from [Source Name] for [Float_Value] Seconds`

 Exampless:
 ```
-1A:Tini Poutini gains the effect of Sprint from Tini Poutini for 20.00 Seconds.
+1A:105EDD08:Tini Poutini gains the effect of Sprint from Tini Poutini for 20.00 Seconds.
-1A:Potato Chippy gains the effect of Protect from Tater Tot for 1800.00 Seconds.
+1A:10660108:Potato Chippy gains the effect of Protect from Tater Tot for 1800.00 Seconds.
-1A:Ovni gains the effect of Aero II from  for 18.00 Seconds.
+1A:405EFA09:Ovni gains the effect of Aero II from  for 18.00 Seconds.
 ```

-The name can be blank here (and there will be two spaces like the above example if that's the case).
+The "Source Name" can be blank here (and there will be two spaces like the above example if that's the case).

 This corresponds to game log messages that look like this:
 `00:12af:The worm's heart suffers the effect of Slashing Resistance Down.`